kremalicious/blog/content/posts/2008-04-04-aperture-file-types.md

 - Leopard ready (512×512)
 - custom 32px and 16px icons

-Get them from [the goodies-page](https://kremalicious.com/goodies/) and have fun.
+Get them and have fun.

 <p class="content-download">
     <a class="icon-download" href="../media/aperturefiletypes_by_kremalicious.zip">Download</a>